 Noise by Part of Skyland Park

 Average noise levels for Skyland Park residents, grouped by direction from the center of Skyland Park.
-Southern Skyland Park carries the highest population-weighted average; Northern Skyland Park carries the lowest.
-Just 15% of residents in Northern Skyland Park live in blocks above the EPA's 55 dBA threshold, about two-thirds of the share in Southern Skyland Park.
+The highest population-weighted average is in southern Skyland Park; the lowest is in northwestern Skyland Park, where just 14% of residents live in blocks above the EPA's 55 dBA threshold, about half the share in the loudest section.

 Central Skyland Park